 Use

-WordPress Website BuildingMost friends who build websites with WordPress will encounter situations where the website opens very slowly, and they don't know why the WordPress opening speed is slow.
-So they blame WordPress, thinking it's too bloated, and switch to lighter blog systems like Typecho.
-Therefore, Naiba here recommends a tool to you
+WordPress to build a websiteMost friends will encounter situations where their website opens very slowly, and they don't know why the WordPress site is slow to load.
+So they blame WordPress, thinking it's too bloated, and switch to lightweight blog systems like Typecho.
+Therefore, Naiba here recommends a

 WordPress Plugin: Query Monitor

-Query Monitor Plugin Introduction
+Query Monitor plugin introduction

 Using Query Monitor

-First, install and activate Query Monitor from the
+WordPressbackend, install and activate Query Monitor.

-Typically, when we optimize
+Typically, when we

-Youpaiyun's free CDN to accelerate images.Basically, no further optimization is needed; it will already be very fast.
+Upyun's free CDN to accelerate images.
+Basically, no further optimization is needed; it will already be very fast.

-Query Monitor Download Address
+Query Monitor Download Link

-Official Website Download Cloud Storage Download
+Official Download Cloud Storage Download

 Comments are closed